-Local SGD has been widely applied in Federated Learning~\cite{li2020federated}, and other large-scale optimization problems and has shown outstanding performance in both simulation results~\cite{mcmahan2017communication} as well as real-world applications such as keyboard prediction~\cite{hard2018federated}.
-At the same time, recent works have studied the theoretical convergence guarantees of Local SGD in various settings \cite{li2019convergence,koloskova2020unified,gorbunov2021local,qin2020communication,yang2021achieving}.
-Specifically, an $\O(\frac{1}{nT})$ convergence rate was shown for strongly convex loss functions \cite{karimireddy2020scaffold}, where $n$ is the number of nodes and $T$ is the total number of iterations.
-Moreover, an $\O(\frac{1}{\sqrt{nT}})$ convergence rate was shown for general convex loss functions \cite{khaled2020tighter}.
-In addition, an $\O(\frac{1}{\sqrt{nT}})$ convergence rate was shown for non-convex loss functions \cite{yu2019parallel}.
-These works made substantial progress towards understanding the theoretical convergence properties of the Local SGD.
+Local SGD has been widely applied in Federated Learning~\citep{li2020federated}, and other large-scale optimization problems and has shown outstanding performance in both simulation results~\citep{mcmahan2017communication} as well as real-world applications such as keyboard prediction~\citep{hard2018federated}.
+At the same time, recent works have studied the theoretical convergence guarantees of Local SGD in various settings \citep{li2019convergence,koloskova2020unified,gorbunov2021local,qin2020communication,yang2021achieving}.
+Specifically, an $\O(\frac{1}{nT})$ convergence rate was shown for strongly convex loss functions \citep{karimireddy2020scaffold}, where $n$ is the number of nodes and $T$ is the total number of iterations.
+Moreover, an $\O(\frac{1}{\sqrt{nT}})$ convergence rate was shown for general convex loss functions in \citet{khaled2020tighter}.
+In addition, an $\O(\frac{1}{\sqrt{nT}})$ convergence rate was shown for non-convex loss functions \citep{yu2019parallel,haddadpour2019convergence}.
+When the Polyak-Lojasiewicz condition is assumed, \citet{haddadpour2019convergence} showed $\O(\frac{1}{nT})$ convergence rate for non-convex loss functions and \citet{maralappanavar2022linear} showed $\O(\exp(-T/K^2))$ convergence rate, where $K$ is the number of local steps.\footnote{{The PL condition is a generalization of strong convexity and requires the loss function to exhibit quadratic growth, which is a very strong assumption.}} These works made substantial progress toward understanding the theoretical convergence properties of the Local SGD.
 Their results are for general models without the over-parameterization (or interpolation) assumption.